daytonn/architecture-js/README.md

 The `blueprint` is what determines the application scaffold and configuration settings.
 It defaults to `default` which is a bare bones project layout for simple javascript libraries.
 It has one directory for source files (src), and a build directory named "lib" for distributable code.
 Other blueprints can be plugged in to support any architecture.
 These blueprints can extend the basic architecture project including the scaffolding, templates, compilation tasks, and default templates.
 All blueprints will share the default configuration options (although some blueprints may treat them differently).

 ### src_dir
-The `src_dir` is the directory or directories where the source files that will be compiled into the build directory (`build_dir`) are kept.
+The `src_dir` is the directory or directories where the source files that will be compiled are kept.
 By default the `src_dir` is usually a single directory represented as a string:

     src_dir: src

- but can be multiple directories.
-If you wished to compile the files in the three directories named "classes", "widgets", and "plugins", src_dir would be an array:
+You can also specify multiple src directories.
+If you wish to compile the files in the three directories named "classes", "widgets", and "plugins", src_dir would be an array:

     src_dir: [classes, widgets, plugins]